SreekanthGudisi/GitHubUserAndFollowers/README.md

 3. If user has followers, you can see list of followers in tableview like followers Name and Avatar.

 // Used Design Patterns like
-1. SingleTon Design pattern
+1. SingleTon Design Pattern

      By storing API's response into SharedInformation class

-1. Decorator Design pattern.
+1. Decorator Design Pattern.

      By using Extension

-2. TableView Delegate Design pattern
+2. TableView Delegate Design Pattern

      By using heightForRowAt method

-3. TextField Delegate Design pattern
+3. TextField Delegate Design Pattern

      By using textFieldShouldReturn method